'Vishing' scams net £1.2m in three weeks

 'Vishing' scams net £1.2m in north east of Scotland in three weeks

-A small number of people have been scammed out of £1.2m in the past three weeks in the north east of Scotland, police have said.
+A small number of mainly elderly people have been scammed out of £1.2m in the past three weeks in the north east of Scotland, police have said.

 'Vishing' - where criminals persuade victims to transfer money over the telephone - was used.